2020/2021 Competency-Based Task/Competency List for Computer Information Systems (6612/36 weeks)

 - Enhance a spreadsheet by using formatting features and graphics.

-- Construct arithmetic formulas to solve typical business-oriented problems.
+- Construct formulas to solve typical business-oriented problems.

 - Apply intermediate functions.